 By identifying stress early and acting quickly, long-term absence can sometimes be avoided and the individual remains in good mental health.
 Some industry experts are even suggesting pretty radical changes to working practices to combat the risk that stress poses.

 You will inevitably have an established supply chain that your business relies on.
 However, supply chain risk factors can be extremely disruptive and often occur with very little or zero warning.
 Therefore, businesses need to identify risks at every stage of their supply chain and mitigate them accordingly.

 Supply chains are particularly vulnerable if you rely on suppliers from other countries for your business to function.
 Political problems and other disruptions can see international supply chains broken overnight.

-For example, the on-going issues in Ukraine are having a huge impact on businesses that have come to rely on the country for their vital supplies.
+For example, the ongoing issues in Ukraine are having a huge impact on businesses that have come to rely on the country for their vital supplies.
 But it’s not just Ukraine-based suppliers that are being affected.
-Russian companies too are operating under extremely difficult circumstances, which are affecting their ability to fulfil their supply duties.
+Russian companies are operating under extremely difficult circumstances, which are affecting their ability to fulfill their supply duties.

 Businesses need to establish sustainable supply chains in the first instance.
-As a precaution, secondary suppliers should also be identified and mechanisms put in place to utilise them should the need arise.
+As a precaution, secondary suppliers should also be identified and mechanisms put in place to utilize them should the need arise.